About Us

 History

-EDA was founded by two professors from the University of Michigan as a technology incubator to bring advanced research from the university setting to practical applications in the real world.
-We have since expanded to develop technology and applications for a range of sectors from university to commercial to government.
-Maintaining close ties with the University of Michigan and other universities, EDA is able to bring to bear a wide range of expertise to any problem.
-EDA’s experience with space flight missions, and collaboration with the University of Michigan’s Space Physics Research Laboratory, creates a capability not just in theoretical experimentation, but also in practical space flight system design.
+We have since expanded to develop technology and applications for a range of sectors from academics to commercial to government.
+Maintaining close ties with the University of Michigan and other universities, we are able to bring a wide range of expertise to any problem.
+Our experience with space flight missions and collaboration with the University of Michigan’s Space Physics Research Laboratory create a capability not just in theoretical experimentation, but also in practical space flight system design.